ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

      * `{Boolean} willContextRestart` &ndash; When `true`, it means that the context component will restart itself.

 <info-box>
-	An example build that exposes both context and classic editor components can be found in the [CKEditor 5 collaboration sample](https://github.com/ckeditor/ckeditor5-collaboration-samples/blob/master/comments-outside-of-editor).
+	An example build that exposes both context and classic editor can be found in the [CKEditor 5 collaboration sample](https://github.com/ckeditor/ckeditor5-collaboration-samples/blob/master/comments-outside-of-editor).
 </info-box>

 ## Customizing the builds